 How do you know if you have pre-diabetes?

-Any glucose test, fasting or not, that shows higher than normal blood glucose levels needs to be checked further.
+If you have a higher than normal blood glucose level on any blood glucose test this needs to be checked further.

-A doctor may order an Oral Glucose Tolerance Test (OGTT) to find out more about your glucose metabolism.
+Your doctor may order an Oral Glucose Tolerance Test (OGTT) this test can tell your doctor if you have:

 What is the treatment?

 If you are diagnosed with pre-diabetes, the treatment involves the same lifestyle changes that are recommended for people diagnosed with diabetes.
-For most, this will include regular physical activity, healthy eating and if necessary losing weight.
+For most, this will include:

 Can type 2 diabetes be avoided?